-Criteria JORC Code explanation Commentary • If the exclusion of this information is justified on the basis that the information is not Material and this exclusion does not detract from the understanding of the report, the Competent Person should clearly explain why this is the case.
-Information included in announcement.
-Data aggregation methods In reporting Exploration Results, weighting averaging techniques, maximum and/or minimum grade truncations (e.g. cutting of high grades) and cut-off grades are usually Material and should be stated.
-Weighted averages were calculated over reported intervals according to sample length.
-No grade cut-offs were applied.
-Where aggregate intercepts incorporate short lengths of high-grade results and longer lengths of low-grade results, the procedure used for such aggregation should be stated and some typical examples of such aggregations should be shown in detail.
-No aggregating of intervals undertaken at this stage.
-The assumptions used for any reporting of metal equivalent values should be clearly stated.
-Metal equivalents are not presented.
-Relationship between mineralisation • If the geometry of the mineralisation with respect to the drill-hole angle is known, its nature should be reported.
-Figures 1-3 shows the interpreted strike orientation of the mineralised lodes based on mapping and interpretation of detailed magnetic data. widths and intercept lengths • If it is not known and only the down hole lengths are reported, there should be a clear statement to this effect (e.g. 'down hole length, true width not known').
-True widths of mineralised lodes are not known at this stage.
+Criteria JORC Code explanation Commentary • If the exclusion of this information is justified on the basis that the information is not Material and this exclusion does not detract from the understanding of the report, the Competent Person should clearly explain why this is the case. • Information included in announcement.
+Data aggregation methods • In reporting Exploration Results, weighting averaging techniques, maximum and/or minimum grade truncations (e.g. cutting of high grades) and cut-off grades are usually Material and should be stated.
+Weighted averages were calculated over reported intervals according to sample length.No grade cut-offs were applied. • Where aggregate intercepts incorporate short lengths of high-grade results and longer lengths of low-grade results, the procedure used for such aggregation should be stated and some typical examples of such aggregations should be shown in detail. • No aggregating of intervals undertaken at this stage. • The assumptions used for any reporting of metal equivalent values should be clearly stated.
+Gold equivalent ('AuEq') is presented in the summary notes and table of results in this announcement.
+The assumptions used in calculating the AuEq value are included in a footnote on page 1.
+It is considered appropriate to include a AuEq value, with assumptions to enable interested parties to compare these results with other exploration projects that are also often reported in metal equivalents.
+Individual gold and copper assays are also included.
+AuEq is only calculated from gold and copper, and does not include any other metals.
+Relationship between mineralisation • If the geometry of the mineralisation with respect to the drill-hole angle is known, its nature should be reported. • Figures 1-4 show the interpreted strike orientation of the mineralised lodes based on mapping and interpretation of detailed magnetic data. widths and intercept lengths • If it is not known and only the down hole lengths are reported, there should be a clear statement to this effect (e.g. 'down hole length, true width not known'). • True widths of mineralised lodes are not known at this stage.
 Diagrams • Appropriate maps and sections (with scales) and tabulations of intercepts should be included for any significant discovery being reported.
-These should include, but not be limited to a plan view of drill hole collar locations and appropriate sectional views.
-See Figures 1-3 for maps showing distribution of samples.
-Balanced reporting Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results.
-Figures 1-3 above show the current interpretations of geology.
-Other substantive exploration data Other exploration data, if meaningful and material, should be reported) including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances.
-Figures 1-3 above show various datasets that are being used to identify target areas and to guide current and future drilling.
-Further work The nature and scale of planned further work (e.g. tests for lateral extensions or depth extensions or large- scale step-out drilling).
-The planned exploration program is outlined in the announcement.
-Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive.
-See Figures 1-3 which show areas for further exploration.
+These should include, but not be limited to a plan view of drill hole collar locations and appropriate sectional views. • See Figures 1-4 for maps showing distribution of samples.
+Balanced reporting • Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results. • Figures 1-4 show the current interpretations of geology.
+Other substantive exploration data • Other exploration data, if meaningful and material, should be reported) including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances. • Figures 1-4 above show various datasets that are being used to identify target areas and to guide current and future drilling.
+Further work • The nature and scale of planned further work (e.g. tests for lateral extensions or depth extensions or large-scale step-out drilling). • The planned exploration program is outlined in the announcement. • Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive. • See Figures 1-4 which show areas for further exploration.